Emmeline Louisa Wetherall (1872-1932) and Albert Robert Woods (1872-1917).

 Emmeline was born on 2 June 1872 in Great Yarmouth, Norfolk, and baptised in the town on 14 July at St Nicholas’ Church.
 Her parents were Benjamin Thomas Wetherall and Sarah Ann Elizabeth Green.

 Emmeline (pictured top with her children Leslie and Winifred) was brought up in the homes of her shipwright father and his wife in Ordnance Road and Admiralty Road, Great Yarmouth.
-The 1891 census listed her occupation as a tailor and, indeed, it was a skill that she used to make suits.
+The 1891 Census listed her as a tailor.
 She married Albert Edward Woods in St Nicholas’s on 11 April 1895.
-The son of a sailor and born in 1872, Albert was a Yarmouth native who worked as a foreman for a local miller.
-In 1901 they were living locally at Winifred Road but 10 years later were in Station Road, South Town, Great Yarmouth.
+The son of sailor Robert Woods and his wife Charlotte, Albert was born on 7 January 1872 in Yarmouth and worked as a foreman for a local miller.
+In 1901 Emmeline and Albert were recorded living at Winifred Road but 10 years later were in Station Road, South Town, Great Yarmouth.

 Albert was mentioned in a court case reported in the Eastern Daily Press of 6 December 1909.
 Two youths had cut the mooring ropes of a wherry in Great Yarmouth owned by Albert’s employer Press Bros.
 It had been moored by the quay but ended up broadsided against a nearby bridge.
 Albert pressed the court to punish the “delinquents”, who admitted they did it for a laugh, as an example to others.